sambarza/cc-vscode-debugpy/README.md

 ## How to use
 1. Install the plugin `Debug Server for VSCode` from the Plugins registry ([Tab Plugins](http://localhost:1865/admin/plugins))
-1. Expose the port `5678` by adding the following line to the `docker-compose.yml`:
+1. If you run the Cat using `docker compose`, expose the port `5678` by adding the following line to the `docker-compose.yml`:
 ```yml
     ports:
       - ${CORE_PORT:-1865}:80
       - 5678:5678           < --- add this line
 ```
+1. If you run the Cat using `docker run`, export the port `5678` by adding `-p 5678:5678` to the`docker run` command:

+   `docker run --rm -it -v ./data:/app/cat/data -v ./plugins:/app/cat/plugins -p 1865:80 -p 5678:5678 ghcr.io/cheshire-cat-ai/core:latest`
 3. Restart the Cat
 1. Ask the Cat to help you on debugging, the Cat is now waiting for connections from VSCode: